i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/10-UART/README.md

 Intergrated circuit module in the picture above is an USB to UART bridge device which can be used to transfer data between MCU and a computer using virtual com port, VCP.
 Device [driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads) is needed to use VCP.
 Refer to CP2102 device [datasheet](https://www.silabs.com/documents/public/data-sheets/CP2102-9.pdf) and [user guide](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=documentation).

+A software is also needed to monitor serial data transmitted or received.
+Thus, software can be developed to control a MCU from a computer.
 <br/>
 <br/>